-- 1. All class entries in this division need to be made in Fair Entry by June 15, 2024. - 2.
-All goat exhibitors must provide their own bedding. - 3.
-All goats must weigh at the county weigh-in held during May and will be ear tagged. - 4.
-All goats must have an individual Scrapie Flock of Origin Identification tag in place. - 5.
+- 4. All goats must have an individual Scrapie Flock of Origin Identification tag in place. - 5.
 All goats will weigh during check in at the fair. (both breeding and market goats). - 6.
-Yearling does shall be born between September 1, 2022, and August 31, 2023.
+Yearling does shall be born between September 1, 2023, and August 31, 2024.
 These does will be shown by age.
 Everything else will be shown by weight. - 7.
 Rate of gain will be calculated from May weight to fair weight.
 This is for market goats only. - 8.
 All goat wethers must have horns tipped or blunted before arrival at the fairgrounds for exhibition. - Meat goats must have kid teeth in normal positions at time of check-in.
 Any meat goat having lost any kid teeth will be disqualified. - 10.
-Each exhibitor may bring a maximum of six (6) goats.
-Breeding does have a maximum of two (2) and Market goats have a maximum of four (4). - 11.
-All market animals will be slick shorn before arrival at the fair grounds for exhibition. - 12.
+Each exhibitor may bring a maximum of six (6) goats. - 11.
+All market animals will be slick shorn before arrival at the fairgrounds for exhibition. - 12.
 Fitting will be allowed.
 The fitting/grooming of all animals during the fair will be done by the 4-H and/or FFA exhibitor with assistance from immediate family members, other current Iowa 4-H/FFA members, or Cedar County 4-H Leaders/FFA Advisors.
 (Immediate family members consist of parent, stepparent, grandparent, brother, sister, aunt, uncle).
 Painting, powdering, dyeing and use of color agents is not allowed.
 Animals which show evidence of this will not be permitted into the show ring.
 Any meat goat is subject to wiping with a towel to check for color or coloring agents prior to entering the show ring or upon completion of a class.
 If a color or coloring agent rubs off an animal rubbed with either a towel or hand, that animal will be disqualified.